akarimoon/dqn-for-sokoban/README.md

 }
 ```
 However, conditions described in example is confirmed to find a route to clear the problem.

+### About the coordinates
+The coordinates are all multiplied by 8 and (0, 0) is at the top left.
+This means that one cell to the right or down will be adding 8.

 ## Maze (Map)
 The class `Maze` handles all visualization and training.
 It will first initialize the map by the `_reset` function.